 The day you are admitted will be the day you undergo surgery.
-Please follow the fasting guidelines, which you will have received from the pre-operative assessment clinic or in the letter you receive from our Admissions Department.
+Please follow the fasting guidelines, which you will have received from the pre-operative assessment clinic or in the letter which you have received from our Admissions Department.